 As the holder of the first chair to be established at UT Dallas in nanoelectronics, Chabal is leading research that may help develop future generations of microchips and other cutting-edge materials.
 He has authored or co-authored more than 350 papers and has received more than 14,500 citations in scholarly and scientific publications.

-This endowed chair gives me the ability to do things that I couldn’t do before.
+This endowed chair gave me the ability to do things that I couldn’t do before.

 Dr. Yves Chabal is an authority on semiconductor surfaces, semiconductor materials and the interfaces between them – all of which are central to developing future generations of microchips.